-Germ – that will origin a new plant – germination- if we hydrate it, like during school times, it will grow 🙂
+Germ – that will originate a new plant – germination- if we hydrate it like during school times, it will grow 🙂

 The goal of milling is to separate the Endosperm from the Non-endosperm parts (Bran&Germ) of the wheat kernel.

 However, this separating is difficult and never clean.
-Thus, there is always contamination of endosperm with non-endosperm and visa versa.
+Thus, there is always contamination of endosperm with non-endosperm and vice versa.

 Higher Endosperm contamination results in a higher Mineral (Ash) content that’s why a Flour Type 150, has more minerals and it’s darker than a Flour Type 55.